 How long does it take to administer a synkinesis treatment?

 The length of time to administer a treatment varies depending on the procedure.
-Fortunately, Dr. Azizzadeh provides full details about what a patient should expect during treatment so he or she can prepare accordingly.
+Fortunately, Dr. Azizzadeh provides full details about what a patient should expect during Facial Synkinesis treatment so he or she can prepare accordingly.

 How long does it take to see the full results of a synkinesis treatment?